eurodatacube/charts/contributions/georice/README.md

 * client_secret
 * instance_id

 Rice map generation consisting of three steps.
-Acquisition of orthorectified and Gamma 0 Backscattered scenes from SentinelHub, applying of SAR multi-temporal speckle filter developed by CNES (http://tully.ups-tlse.fr/koleckt/georice/tree/master/filtering).
+Acquisition of orthorectified and Gamma 0 Backscattered scenes from SentinelHub, applying of SAR multi-temporal speckle filter developed by CNES.
 This step is optional.
 The last step is the generation of classified rice map itself.

 *EuroDataCube version*